Just Looking (song)

 "Just Looking" is a song by Welsh rock band Stereophonics, issued as the second single from their second album, Performance and Cocktails (1999).
 It was released on 22 February 1999, reaching number four on the UK Singles Chart and number 18 in Ireland.
-In 2022, it was certified gold by the British Phonographic Industry (BPI) for sales and streams of over 400,000.
+In 2022, it was certified gold by the British Phonographic Industry (BPI) for sales and streams of over 400,000 units.
 A live acoustic version is featured on CD two of the "Step On My Old Size Nines" single.
 The song's music video features the band in a car with Stuart Cable driving.
 He offers the other members a Jelly Baby, and the car ends up sinking underwater.